AlynMing/ThePound/README.md

 **Required Must-have Stories**

 - [x] User logs in to access the AAMU Event Board.
+- [ ] User can scroll through the listed events.
 - [ ] User has a liked events page.
 - [ ] Profile pages for each user
 - [ ] Settings (Accesibility, Notification, General, etc.)